guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 <strong style="color: #c6554f">Pull request workflow</strong>
 - GitHub (remote main) <span style="color: #3588E9">---></span> Git (local main) <span style="color: #3588E9">---></span> local branch <span style="color: #3588E9">---></span> remote branch <span style="color: #3588E9">---></span> remote main
 - <code style="color: #689d6a">$ git checkout main</code> <span style="color: #3588E9">--></span> <code style="color: #689d6a">$ git pull main</code> <span style="color: #3588E9">--></span> <code style="color: #689d6a">$ git git checkout [branch]</code> <span style="color: #3588E9">--></span>  <code style="color: #689d6a">$ git merge main</code> <span style="color: #3588E9">--></span>  <code style="color: #689d6a">$ git push -u origin [branch]</code>
-###### <span style="color: #d79921">Git for Teams</span>
+##### <span style="color: #d79921">Git for Teams</span>

-only test nerw comandas on the local repository and on a safe branch.
+<span style="color: #d65d0e">Golden rule of Git</span> <span style="color: #3588E9">--></span> commit early and commit often

-commit early, commit often --> golden rule of Git keep the commit small in scope and focus single feature per commit small and frequent commits are very beneficial small-scoped commit are much easier to share with team members keep branch names, short, consistent and informative.
-Ex: `bug/123/menu-issue` type of change/change number, short name establish a naming conventions
+Keep the commit small in scope and focus single feature per commit.
+Small-scoped commit are much easier to share with team members.
+Small and frequent commits are very beneficial.

-Commit messages
+Keep branch names, short, consistent and informative.
+Example: `bug/123/menu-issue` <span style="color: #3588E9">--></span> type of change/change number, short name

+Establish a naming conventions

+>[!note]
+>Only test new commands on the local repository and on a safe branch.
+###### <span style="color:#c6554f">Commit messages</span>

-to write a great commit message use a text editor instead of the command line `git config --global core.editor /usr/bin/kate`
+Use a text editor to write a great commit message instead of the command line:

+- `git config --global core.editor /usr/bin/kate`

-set up a standard message template --> to draft commit messages that are uniform and more robust `git config commit.template "/home/Desktop/repos/.gitmessage.txt"` start with a subject line, describe the commit and what it was created, specifies the work items
+Set up a standard message template <span style="color: #3588E9">--></span> to draft commit messages that are uniform and more robust.
+Start with a subject line, describe the commit and what it was created, specifies the work items:

+- `git config commit.template "/home/Desktop/repos/.gitmessage.txt"`

+Auto setting is useful when working in a cross-platform environment:
-`git config core.autocrlf input` <span style="color: #3588E9">--></span> convert carrot to line field
+- convert carrot to line field <span style="color: #3588E9">--></span> `git config core.autocrlf input`
-- `input` <span style="color: #3588E9">--></span> commit carriage return line feed to line feed when a commit is made auto setting is useful when working in a cross-platform environment
+- `input` <span style="color: #3588E9">--></span> commit carriage return line feed to line feed when a commit is made
+###### <span style="color:#c6554f">Teams</span>

+The approach to Git will need to be adjusted according to the size and composition of the team.

+For <strong style="color: white">teams of 1 or 2</strong> (Small Team) <span style="color: #3588E9">--></span>  all members act as a maintainer

+For <strong style="color: white">middle teams</strong> (normal size) <span style="color: #3588E9">--></span> 3 integrators or maintainers that will merge contribution from contributors.
+These individuals are often the most senior members of the team and are responsible for performing a review of the contributing code prior to its merging.

+For <strong style="color: white">large teams</strong> <span style="color: #3588E9">--></span> such as  massive open-source projects, for the large community of contributors, there will be many integrators with common permissions.

+<span style="color: #d65d0e">Dictator Model</span> <span style="color: #3588E9">--></span> act as a second-level approving authority  merging contributions from the integrators for lieutenant repositories.
+This model manages the Linux Project.
+###### <span style="color:#c6554f">Workflows</span>

+<span style="color: #d65d0e">Trunk-base development</span> (TBD) <span style="color: #3588E9">--></span> updates ad pulls occur from a single branch named trunk.
+- it reduces the problems tat frequently occur when merging long-lived branches, such as breaking the build, duplicate work, and incompatible changes.
+- it can involve cherry-pick --> allows a commit in one branch to be applied to another, is often used to pull a hotfix into a release branch from trunk

+>[!note]
+>Obs: branching from trunk such as when using a feature branch, is not acceptable.

+<strong style="color: white">TBD Best practices:</strong>
+- small commit on a daily basis
+- organize work into small tasks
+- tightly integrated with Ci/Cd practices
+- release ready

-<span style="color: #d65d0e">Gitflow</span> <span style="color: #3588E9">--></span> método de versionamento e desenvolvimento
+<span style="color: #d65d0e">Gitflow</span> <span style="color: #3588E9">--></span> popular workflow for Git that centers around two long-lived branches: master and develop.
+- the master branch contains a copy of the current production code and is tightly controlled.
+Develop is the parent branch for feature branches that are crated to address a particular line of work.
+- once a feature is complete is merged into develop branch.
+- a release branch is created to release new features.
+- in a release branch, bug fixes can be made prior to the release in parallel to new work being performed in develop.
+- release branch is merged into master and develop branches.
+- feature branches contain new releases, and they need to merge into the develop branch before the master.

+>[!note]
+>Gitflow involves code review of the changes that have been requested to be merged practing branches and issues.

+<strong style="color: white">Gitflow Benefits:</strong>
+- the workflow is based around release
+- allows for parallel development by leveraging short-lived branches for features, hotfixes, and releases.
+- pull/merge requests used for updates to master and develop
 ## **Virtualization**
 ---
 ##### <span style="color:#689d6a">Virtual Machines</span>